Nabeel20/Badr/README.md

 ### :onClick(fn)

-Sets the function fn to be called when mouse is clicked within the container.
+Sets `fn` to be executed when mouse left button is clicked.

 ### update(function(o) return o end)